paxdotdev/pax/pax-compiler/README.md

 # Pax-Compiler

-This document describes the high-level archiecture of pax-compiler.
+This document describes the high-level architecture of pax-compiler.

 For more information refer to our [docs](https://docs.pax.dev/reference-compilation-model.html).